 Discover how the architecture of Crystal Bridges is as stunning and inspirational as the artwork found inside!
 On this tour, students will discover the architecture of Crystal Bridges.
 From conception to completion, students will learn the intricacies of how the museum was designed and built.
 They’ll learn about our founder Alice Walton and her vision for a museum that promotes art, architecture, and nature, as well as architect Moshe Safdie, who brought that vision to life.
 Students will also learn about the Bachman-Wilson House and its architect, Frank Lloyd Wright.

 See the Arkansas State Standards for the Core Subject tours.

-Americans are a diverse group, having come here from many places across the world for many different reasons over time.
-Each of us has a unique story to tell of our families and lives.
-This tour takes students through American history via artworks that tell the complex and fascinating story of the mosaic that is life in the United States.
+How do artworks tell the stories of the United States and its people?
+We are a diverse people, having come here from many places around the world for many different reasons over time.
+Each of us has a unique story to tell about our families, their histories, and lives.
+This tour takes students through American history via artworks that help to tell the complex and fascinating story of the mosaic that is life in the United States.

 See the Arkansas State Standards for the Artistic Process tours.

 Throughout time, artists have always found new ways to be creative and inventive with their craft.
 Whether it be through discovering different mediums, exploring unique subjects, or enhancing a pre-existing method.
 Through the lens of innovation, students will look at artworks from different periods of time and discover how new processes of art making have impacted the art world and continue to do so today!